Skip to content

 Hypothermia

-Animal models and adult studies correlate hyperthermia with worse outcome, as it augments the pathophysiological response after injury.
+Animal models and adult studies correlate hyperthermia with worse outcomes, as it augments the pathophysiological response after injury.

 The suggested role for hypothermia is through a reduction in cerebral metabolic demand, inflammation, lipid peroxidation, excitotoxicity, cell death, and seizures.